Edison Portland Cement Company: Concrete housing

 Somewhat ahead of his time Edison believed that concrete would have a wide range of applications, but in the early 20th century its production was not sufficiently economical.
 He envisioned a future with concrete houses filled with concrete furniture, refrigerators, and pianos.
 While none of these items were made Edison did create concrete phonograph cabinets.
 Edison investigated the use of formwork molds that could repeatedly be used to create concrete houses, experimenting in 1910 by casting a garage and a gardener's cottage at his mansion in New Jersey.
 He decided to donate the patented information to qualified builders rather than charge for it, generating significant publicity in the process.

 Philanthropist Henry Phipps Jr. saw the potential of these affordable houses and considered them to be the solution to New York's housing shortage.
 He had already invested $1 million into affordable housing projects by setting up Phipps Houses, an organization that continues to this day.
 Phipps declared his intention to build an entire city for working-class families using the concrete casting technique but Edison was never able to provide the plans.

 One of the main difficulties facing the project was its complexity.
 Each house would be constructed using a mold that comprised 2,300 pieces, and the cost to a builder purchasing the molds was excessive.
 Nonetheless, some houses were built when investor Charles Ingersoll financed Frank Lambie's plans.
 Lambie constructed several concrete houses in Union, New Jersey, where they are currently still in use.

 Yankee Stadium

-The Edison Portland Cement Company was barely surviving financially until a new contract was won in 1922.
+The Edison Portland Cement Company was financially struggling until a new contract was won in 1922.
 Production began on the original Yankee Stadium on May 5, 1922, and was completed in just 284 working days.
 Built in the New York City borough of the Bronx, the stadium was home to the New York Yankees until 2008.
 During the course of the construction 45,000 barrels of cement, 30,000 cubic yards of gravel, and 15,000 cubic yards of sand were mixed by 500 men who produced 35,000 cubic yards of concrete.
 When the building underwent renovations from 1973 the walls were left untouched because Edison's concrete mix was seen to be hard and durable enough to remain intact.

 Bankruptcy

-The company lasted only a few years after the construction of the Yankee Stadium, falling victim to the Great Depression.
+The company was dissolved in December 1931, shortly after Edison's death.
+It was succeeded by the Edison Cement Corporation, which continued to manufacture cement until June 1942.